Swapping one addiction for another?

 Like all habits, smoking is controlled by the unconscious part of the mind.
 Hypnosis is an altered state that allows us to access your unconscious mind.
 It is provided with new ideas and suggestions that are more beneficial to you, replacing the old beliefs about smoking.
 Once your unconscious is reprogrammed you don’t have to try not to smoke; the urge is simply no longer there.

-In 1992, New Scientist magazine they analysed the results of almost 600 different surveys worldwide.
+In 1992, New Scientist magazine analysed the results of almost 600 different surveys worldwide.
 This involved approximately 72,000 people.
 These surveys asked smokers about their actual experiences using different stop smoking methods.
 It’s the largest stop smoking study of its type, these are the reported success rates.

 60% had stopped smoking with one session of hypnosis

 10% had stopped using NRT